adamtow/cronios/documentation.md

 ![Notifying the user with a audible notification and awaiting return to Shortcuts](https://atow.files.wordpress.com/2018/12/8D2D8CB3-559E-4AD3-94D8-693453134027.png?w=270)

 If **Do Not Disturb** mode is turned on, however, no banners or banners with sounds will be presented to the user.
 In this case, Cronios and your shortcut may be waiting indefinitely for the user to return to the Shortcuts application.
-There is currently no way to know if the device is in **Do Not Disturb** mode (developers can only set it on or off).
+There is currently no way to know if the device is in **Do Not Disturb** mode (it can only be set on or off).

->Note: Make sure your shortcuts can detect the [**Cronios Dictionary**](#notify-shortcut-cronios-dictionary) so it can conditionally branch depending on whether it was invoked by the user or by Cronios.

 <span id="open-app" class="section-header"></span>
 ### Open App
 The **Open App** action immediately switches to the selected application.
 It works whether Shortcuts is in the foreground or background but does not work when the device is locked.

-As a result, it is the most effective action, but also potentially the most jarring for the user since there is no built-in notification when the app switches.
+It is the most effective action, but also potentially the most jarring for the user since there is no built-in notification when the app switches.

 >Note: When the Open App action runs, the top-left corner of the iOS screen will have small back button for returning to the previous application.
 If you only switch to one application (i.e. Shortcuts), this could provide some visual indication, however small, on where the user can return to after your cron job has run.
 The user would still have to tap on the back button.
 There is no way currently to do so programatically.

-If you absolutely must use this technique, give the user some indication of what's happening via a banner notification and sound.
+If you absolutely must use this technique, give the user some indication of what's happening via a banner notification, banner with sound, or spoken text.

 ![Using Open App to force a switch back to the Shortcuts app](https://atow.files.wordpress.com/2018/12/DE900696-EC48-476A-BDB4-809DB21387A6.png?w=270)

 >Note: Open App is your only recourse if your shortcut requires the use of actions that employ things like Location Services, Weather, or Play Sound.
-If you try to run these tasks in the background, Shortcuts will raise an error and stop both your shortcut and Cronios._
+If you try to run these tasks in the background, Shortcuts will raise an error and stop both your shortcut and Cronios.

 Open App does not provide any input to the selected app.
 So, if you require sending information to that application, you can:

-1. Save data into a location the app can read
+1. Save data into a location the app can read like a file or the clipboard.
 2. Return to Shortcuts and use the **Open URL** or **Open X-Callback URL** action.
 These two actions do not work when Shortcuts is running in the background.

-## Network Access When Offline
-If you are offline and you have a cron job scheduled that requires network access, you don't want its shortcut to run.
-If it did, Shortcuts would throw up an alert and terminate Cronios.

-In this case, be sure to check the **Requires Network Access** ☁️ checkbox.
-Doing so will prevent your cron job from being evaluated if the iOS device is offline.

-<span id="timeouts" class="section-header"></span>

-### Timeouts
-Don't think that you can download a huge file in the background and expect Shortcuts to make it through to the end.
-Your shortcut's network request may time out, causing an error to appear in the Shortcuts application, which will terminate Cronios prematurely.

->Note: Here's hoping that Apple adds some solid error checking and handling for shortcut developers so we can better deal with situations like these.

-### Location Services
-If you want to use shortcut actions that employ location services such as **Get Current Weather** or **Get Current Location** you must return to the Shortcuts application prior to calling these actions.
-Furthermore, it's advisable to add a wait step before the calls to **Open App** and **Get Current Weather/Location** in order to give Shortcuts time to prepare itself.
-Not adding the wait step will cause an error to appear in Shortcuts, which will terminate Cronios.

 ## Lock Detection
 Detecting if the screen is locked is possible by checking the device brightness.
-If the value is 0, there is a good chance that the device is locked.
+If the value is 0, there is a high likelihood  chance that the device is locked.

 >If the user manually set the device brightness to zero, Cronios will consider the device is locked for the purposes of evaluating the Lock Detection option for cron jobs.